 With CRFs, fertilizer can be placed either on the surface of beds or can be incorporated into the soil.
 Plants are able to take up the nutrients released gradually from the coating substances as long as the fertilizer is close to the root zone and appropriate moisture is maintained by the driplines.
 Because they release nutrients gradually, CRFs usually do not cause fertilizer burn or damage even at relatively high rates.

-After 3–4 weeks of fumigation, strong and healthy tomato seedlings are transplanted by hand or with automatic transplanter (Figure 7).
-In the latter case, one worker in each row is usually needed to follow the machine to make sure all the seedlings are in the right places.
+After 3–4 weeks of fumigation, strong and healthy tomato seedlings are transplanted by hand or with an automatic transplanter (Figure 12).
+In the latter case, one worker in each row is usually needed to follow the machine to ensure all the seedlings are in the right places.